-If you’re looking to sell your home, you probably already know that it’s the kitchen and bathroom that will turn a “for sale” sign into a “sold” sign.
-A recent study by the Federation of Master Builders shows that a kitchen or bathroom renovation can add up to £50,000 to the value of a property.
+If you're looking to sell your home, you probably already know that it's the kitchen and bathroom that will turn a "for sale" sign into a "sold" sign.
+A recent study by the Federation of Master Builders shows that a kitchen or bathroom renovation boost the value of your home by adding up to £50,000 to the value of a property.

 Spruce up before you sell up

-Moving is an expensive business, as along with large deposits, buyers also have to pay various fees and costs, so it’s a huge selling point if a home doesn’t require much further work or investment.
-But you don’t have to fork out for a total renovation to get your house ready to sell.
-It’s possible to add value and attract buyers by giving your kitchen a quick facelift – and that can be done on a budget.
+Moving is an expensive business, as along with large deposits, buyers also have to pay various fees and costs, so if you're looking to sell your home, make sure it doesn't require much work or investment.
+But you don't have to fork out for a total renovation to get your house ready to sell.
+It's possible to add value and attract buyers by giving your kitchen a quick facelift - and that can be done on a budget.
 If the layout of your kitchen is perfectly functional and your cabinets and worktops are in reasonably good order, you can refresh the room by simply replacing the cabinet doors and handles.
-It’s an affordable way to change the look of the room and make it look instantly lighter and brighter.
+It's an affordable way to change the look of the room and make it look instantly lighter and brighter.

 Tailor your kitchen

 Before you buy replacement kitchen doors, take a moment to think about your property as a whole, and choose the new doors accordingly.
-If you’re in a 3 or 4-bed house, it’s likely your prospective buyers will be families with children.
-Shaker doors in a woodgrain finish are timeless, practical and easy to look after – crucial if there’s little ones running about!
-This Shaker style in Ontario Maple is a popular choice for very good reason – it will suit both new-build homes and older properties.
-If you have a bit of spare cash, adding a designated dining space to your kitchen (if you don’t already have one) is a great idea.
-If you can fit a table and chairs in, go for it; a breakfast bar with stools works perfectly in smaller kitchens.
+If you're in a 3 or 4-bed house, it's likely your prospective buyers will be families with children.
+Shaker doors in a woodgrain finish are timeless, practical and easy to look after.
+Crucial if there's little ones running about!
+This Washington style in Ontario Maple is a popular choice for very good reason.
+It will suit both new-build homes and older properties.
+If you have a bit of spare cash, adding a designated dining space to your kitchen (if you don't already have one) is a great idea.
+Or if you can fit a table and chairs in, go for it.
+A breakfast bar with stools works perfectly in smaller kitchens.